Corporate Gift Etiquette: Do’s and Don’ts for Business Success

 Budget decisions in corporate gifting should be driven by relationship depth and context, not by an arbitrary spend level.
 Some rough guidelines that work across most industries:

-- Employee recognition, broad team: £10-£25/$12-$30 per person at scale.
-ForestNation Gift Stories start for large corporate campaigns.
+• Employee recognition, broad team: £10-£25/$12-$30 per person at scale.
+ForestNation Gift Stories scale to large corporate campaigns.

 How to Handle Gifting Across Multiple Countries